 Phone Number: 513-946-5760

 Fax Number: 513-946-5757

 ** ALL CASE MANAGEMENT CONFERENCES (CMC), STATUS CONFERENCES, AND CASE REPORTS, WILL BE HELD VIA TELEPHONE CONFERENCE.
 PLEASE CONTACT OPPOSING COUNSEL PRIOR TO THE CMC AND INITIATE A CONFERENCE CALL -- THEN CALL THE COURT **

-To set a hearing on a civil case, a request must be submitted in writing and a hearing scheduled with the law clerk.
+To set a hearing on a civil case, a request must be submitted in writing and a hearing scheduled with the staff attorney.
 To set a hearing on a criminal case, a request must be made in writing and a hearing scheduled with the bailiff.
 A file stamped courtesy copy of any motion should be provided to the Court in advance of the hearing.

-Criminal motions are heard in the morning, and civil motions may be heard promptly at the start of the morning docket (8:30am), or in the afternoon.
+Criminal motions are heard in the morning, and civil motions are heard in the afternoon.
 The timelines for responses to and replies in support of motions will follow those imposed by the Ohio Rules of Civil Procedure and any applicable local rule.
 Motion hearing exhibits must be provided to the opposing party and the Court.
-To request the status of a pending motion or to alert the court of an urgent request, counsel should contact either the bailiff (criminal cases) or the law clerk (civil cases).
+To request the status of a pending motion or to alert the court of an urgent request, counsel should contact either the bailiff (criminal cases) or the staff attorney (civil cases).